engtuncay/engtuncay.github.io/php/php-mysql-tutor-pdo.md

 ```

 Note: In the PDO example above we have also specified a database (myDB).
 PDO require a valid database to connect to.
-If no database is specified, an exception is thrown.
+If no database is specified, an exception is thrown ❗.

 *Tip:* A great benefit of PDO is that it has an exception class to handle any problems that may occur in our database queries.
 If an exception is thrown within the try{ } block, the script stops executing and flows directly to the first catch(){ } block.